 We offer free one hour classes for adults each month that feature basic computer skills, social media, and Microsoft Office 2016 software including Word, Excel, PowerPoint and Publisher.
-A few classes are also offered in Spanish.
 Space is limited and registration is required unless otherwise noted in the online Calendar of Events.

 Click here to view a class brochure or visit the Events Calendar to see dates/times for upcoming classes.
 Please contact the Reference and Reader Services Department for more information.

 The library offers a quarterly rotation of core technology classes.
 These are one hour topic based classes that utilize Microsoft Office products including: Word, Excel, PowerPoint and Publisher.